sensei-hacker/inavwiki/Modes.md

 ### ANGLE HOLD (FW)

 This mode is a simple version of an attitude lock stabilizer.
 But its not designed for 3D aerobatic use.
-It behaves more like Acro mode, in the way the desired flight attitude is achieved by stick defection, and then you release the stick to center.
-But the difference is, ANGLE HOLD will attempt to _hold or lock_ the pitch or roll attitude the airplane was commanded to, when the stick is released back to center.
-Thus resisting any change to that flight attitude caused by the effects of wind...
+It behaves more like Acro mode, in the way the desired flight attitude is achieved by stick deflection, and you release the stick to center.
+But the difference is, ANGLE HOLD will attempt to _hold or lock_ the pitch or roll attitude the airplane was commanded, when the stick is released back to center.
+Thus resisting any long term change to the flight attitude caused by the effects of wind...
-Returning the airplane to level flight is done the same you would if flying in Acro or Manual modes.
+Returning the airplane to level flight is done the same as when flying in Acro or Manual modes.

 This flight mode has angle constraints set by the navigation angle limits - `nav_fw_climb_angle`, `nav_fw_dive_angle` and `nav_fw_bank_angle`.
+Which may also make it feel a little like ANGLE mode, with its bank limits.

-This mode was designed to work with two flight modifier modes - `COURSE HOLD` or `ALT HOLD`. _Although both can not be selected for use with ANGLE HOLD at the same time._
+It was designed to work with a flight mode and a modifier - `COURSE HOLD` or `ALT HOLD`.
+Although both **can not** be selected for use with ANGLE HOLD at the same time.

 * ANGLE HOLD + COURSE HOLD - Will maintain a constant heading and climb angle over a long distance. e.g. Up or Down the side of a long mountain range.
-* ANGLE HOLD + ALT HOLD - Will allow the airplane to make a long banking turns, without losing altitude in the turn.
+* ANGLE HOLD + ALT HOLD - Will allow the airplane to make a long banking turn, without losing altitude in the turn.

 **Use caution! - If the pilot requests the airplane to hold a high climb angle.
 The pilot MUST provide adequate throttle (motor thrust) to maintain airspeed or the airplane will stall.**